IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### renderingHint
-A hint to the client as to the most appropriate method of displaying the resource.
+A hint to the client as to the most appropriate method of displaying this resource.
 This specification defines the values specified in the table below.
 Others may be defined externally, and would be given as a full URI.

 The value _MUST_ be an array of strings, taken from the table below or a full URI.